Attorney Michael Ehline leads the proud Long Beach wrongful death lawyers at Ehline Law Firm (“Ehline Law Firm.”)

 Everything we do here is to earn the trust of personal injury victims.
 And this is all bolstered by our news features, awards, and accolades.

-Why wouldn't you want to hire the best lawyer for your case?
-EFLPI is well regarded with millions of dollars in verdicts and settlements won.
-We help personal injury victims just like you.
+Why wouldn’t you want to hire the best wrongful death lawyer for your case?
+EFLPI is well regarded, with millions of dollars in verdicts and settlements won.
+We compassionately help personal injury victims just like you.

 We go after the person or persons who caused you or your family injury.
 We help people in their darkest hour and instill confidence and compassion.
-When someone you love passes away due to the negligence of another, call (888) 400-9721.
+When someone you love passes away due to negligence, call (888) 400-9721.

 If an accident results in a fatality, your family can bring a wrongful death claim as victims.
 Because of this, your family may recover damages for their losses.
-What that means is that you could get money for your financial and other injuries.
+That means that you could get money for your financial and other injuries.